quantleaf/query/README.md

 # Quantleaf Query
 ## Getting started
-Quantleaf Query is a query translation tool that lets you translate natural language into standardized query formats.
+Quantleaf Query is a query translation tool that lets you translate natural language into a standardized query format.
 The tool is semi-supervised and is easy to use, the procedure is outlined below.

 1. Desribe your schema.
 2. Make a query request with the search text and your schema to the API to obtain a translated generalized query structure.